Peugeot 304: Commercial

 Launched in 1969, the Peugeot 304 confronted a more competitive market place than the one that had greeted the 204 in 1965.
-From the start it found itself in a fight for market share with the Renault 12 also introduced at the 1969 motor show: after the launch in 1970 of the Citroën GS competition intensified further.
+From the start it found itself in a fight for market share with the Renault 12 also introduced at the 1969 motor show: after the launch in 1970 of the Citroën GS, competition intensified further.
 Nevertheless, the entire segment was boosted by the 1973 oil price shock as motorists traded down from larger cars.
 The Peugeot was particularly popular with the police and other public services both within France and in the Saarland region of Germany where the German Peugeot importer is based and where locally, for historical reasons, Peugeot traditionally enjoyed a level of market penetration usually reserved, at that time, for domestically branded makes.

 The 304 saloon remained in production until 1979, by when a saloon version of the Peugeot 305 had been on sale for two years: the break (estate) 304 continued until Summer 1980, by when an estate version of the 305 had been introduced.
 By 1980, when the last 304 Breaks came off the lines at Mulhouse, 1,178,423 Peugeot 304s had been produced.
 Of these, approximately 36 percent were exported, mostly within Europe: during the 1970s Peugeot was one of several European manufacturers successfully learning to treat the entire EEC region as a single market.

 The estate version was also exported to North Africa, where many were deployed as taxis and louages.
 In Egypt, the estate version of the 304 remained one of the most widespread types of vehicle in taxi service as late as 2009, though the government is hoping to persuade taxi drivers to adopt more recently manufactured, more government-imposed emissions compliant vehicles.

 Cabriolet

 The Peugeot 304 was also offered as a 2-door cabriolet which had only two seats, unlike the four-seater coupé.
-This version is also the only version of the 304 that exists in any significant numbers in the UK today, as most saloons imported were destroyed by corrosion.
 Just under 19,000 cabriolets were produced from 1970-1975, of which 836 were produced in right hand drive and imported into the UK.
 Of these, all but 244 were the "S" versions.
 The more powerful 304 S was introduced in March 1972 and became the only version of the cabriolet after July the same year.